Amenorrhea: Secondary amenorrhea

 Treatment for secondary amenorrhea varies greatly based on the root cause.
-Functional hypothalamic amenorrhoea is typically treated by weight gain through increased calorie intake and decreased expenditure.
+Functional hypothalamic amenorrhea is typically treated by weight gain through increased calorie intake and decreased expenditure.
 Multidisciplinary treatment with monitoring from a physician, dietitian, and mental health counselor is recommended, along with support from family, friends, and coaches.
 Although oral contraceptives can cause menses to return, oral contraceptives should not be the initial treatment as they can mask the underlying problem and allow other effects of the eating disorder, like osteoporosis, to continue to develop.

 Patients with hyperprolactinemia are often treated with dopamine agonists to reduce the levels of prolactin and restore menstruation.
 Surgery and radiation may also be considered if dopamine agonists, such as cabergoline and bromocriptine, are ineffective.
 Once prolactin levels are lowered, the resulting secondary amenorrhea is typically resolved.
 Similarly, treatment of thyroid abnormalities often resolves the associated amenorrhea.
 For example, administration of thyroxine in patients with low thyroid levels restored normal menstruation in a majority of patients.

 Although there is currently no definitive treatment for PCOS, various interventions are used to restore more frequent ovulation in patients.
 Weight loss and exercise have been associated with a return of ovulation in patients with PCOS due to normalization of androgen levels.
 Metformin has also been recently studied to regularize menstrual cycles in patients with PCOS.
 Although the exact mechanism remains unknown, it is hypothesized that this is due to metformin's ability to increase the body's sensitivity to insulin.
 Anti-androgen medications, such as spironolactone, can also be used to lower body androgen levels and restore menstruation.
 Oral contraceptive pills are also often prescribed to patients with secondary amenorrhea due to PCOS to regularize the menstrual cycle, although this is due to the suppression of ovulation.